 Returns the number of results placed in the

-Casts a circle into the scene, returning colliders that contact with it into the provided results array.
+Casts a circle into the Scene, returning Colliders that contact with it into the provided results array.
+Note: This method will be deprecated in a future build and it is recommended to use CircleCast instead.

 This function is similar to the CircleCastAll function except that the results are returned in the supplied array.
 The integer return value is the number of objects that intersect the circle (possibly zero) but the results array will not be resized if it doesn't contain enough elements to report all the results.
 The significance of this is that no memory is allocated for the results and so garbage collection performance is improved when performed frequently.